 Many customers may have been mis-sold PPI (Payment Protection Insurance) by Cedar Holdings, PPI may have been attached to a customer's policy by Cedar Holdings, in some cases without their knowledge.
 Cedar Holdings may have refused a credit application if PPI was refused by the customer.

 Cedar Holdings PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by Cedar Holdings.

-There are many examples of Cedar Holdings mis-selling PPI, some customers were not even made aware by Cedar Holdings that PPI was added to their policy, and if the customer was made aware that PPI had been attached, they were not advised by Cedar Holdings that it was optional.
+There are many examples of Cedar Holdings mis-selling PPI, some customers were not even made aware by Cedar Holdings that PPI was attached to their policy, and if the customer was made aware that PPI had been added, they were not told by Cedar Holdings that it was optional.